 1. Get Proactive to Weather a High-Demand Season

-In today’s talent market, procrastination is risky, but planning early for covering summer vacancies also has its challenges.
+In today’s talent market, procrastination is risky, but planning early to cover summer vacancies also has its challenges.

 2. Access Specialized Networks to Secure the Right Talent

 Years ago, many organizations could quickly find temporary talent to cover summer scheduling gaps.
-Since then, the supply and demand gap has widened, and the high-demand season will likely create staffing shortages for healthcare organizations.
+However, since then, the supply and demand gap has widened, and the high-demand season will likely create staffing shortages for healthcare organizations.

 3. Boost Year-Round Coverage for a Constrained Workforce

 When planning for summer locum tenens needs, it is crucial to look beyond just filling vacation days.
-Use the advantages of early planning and access to temporary talent as a way to boost responsiveness to coverage needs throughout the year for long-term operational efficiency.
+Instead, use the advantages of early planning and access to temporary talent as a way to boost responsiveness to coverage needs throughout the year for long-term operational efficiency.

 As many organizations and businesses in healthcare and other industries have found, the workforce is growing more flexible.
 This means many skilled physicians and advanced practice providers are embracing locum tenens work over traditional permanent roles.
 Successful healthcare organizations are adapting their strategies to make non-permanent workers an integral part of year-round operations.
 This flexibility doesn’t just include high-volume, lower-skilled roles but also more senior physicians and advanced practitioners.